High on Hampi

 Shree Varaha swami Temple

-Varaha, the mythical boar, was the third incarnation of Lord Vishnu.
-The walls have images and bas-relics of boars sculpted into them.
+Varaha, the mythical boar, third incarnation of Vishnu.
+The walls hold images and bas-reliefs of boars set into the stone.

-Sugreeva’s caves are near the Varaha temple where village animals graze.
+Sugreeva’s caves are next to the Varaha temple.
+Village animals graze around them.

 Sacred banyan tree